 Why is Winchester College so popular?

-Winchester College is highly regarded for their academic results and achievements.
-In 2021, results were awarded through Teacher Assessed Grades with 92% A* or A at A level / Pre-U. Similarly, at GCSE 94% achieved Grade 9-7.
-Boys go onto popular Russell Group universities such as UCL, Edinburgh, Imperial, Durham and LSE, but largest number by far go to Oxbridge, 18 in 2021.
-An increasing number attend premier US universities, eg Brown, Chicago, Columbia, Dartmouth, Duke, Georgetown, Harvard, MIT, Princeton, UNC, UPenn and Yale.
+Winchester College is also highly regarded for their academic results and achievements.
+In 2023, 77.9% achieved A*/A at A-level.
+Similarly, at GCSE 88% achieved Grade 9-7.
+Boys go onto popular Russell Group universities such as UCL, Edinburgh, Imperial, Durham and LSE, but largest number by far go to Oxbridge, 31 in 2023.
+An increasing number attend premier US universities, e.g. Brown, Chicago, Columbia, Dartmouth, Duke, Georgetown, Harvard, MIT, Princeton, UNC, UPenn and Yale.
 Consequently, it attracts parents and students with high academic expectations.
 In our experience, prospective applicants with the following qualities have been competitive candidates in the school’s admissions process:

 - an excellent academic record to date